Celebrate the Holidays with a New Community

 Generally, our kids get to come home for Thanksgiving and Christmas, but for those who celebrate the upcoming Jewish High Holidays, it may be your first one without your students at your holiday table.
 While it may feel strange having that empty seat, it can feel better to know that they are celebrating the high holidays with a new community of their peers.
-There are options for Jewish students at UNF.
 You may want to let them know they exist and then hope that they will choose to participate.

-Not all colleges give days off for every holiday and it doesn’t look like UNF is any different.
-Students can certainly inform their professors, in advance, of their absence for the holiday, but chances are class will go on and they will be responsible for any work.
+Not all colleges give days off for every holiday.
+Students can certainly inform their professors, in advance, of their absence for the high holiday, but chances are class will go on and they will be responsible for any work.
 Even if they do get a day or two off, it is not always enough time to travel back home.
 This is another reason it is nice to know that there is a place for students to go even if just for a festive meal.
-There are services too; there are even Sukkahs on Sukkot.

-The synagogue I belong to sends out care packages to their congregant’s college students if you have provided their name and address.
-You can send challah, honey, and a few other goodies through UPS in Florida; typically from one city to another is merely overnight.
 There are delivery services that can bring your student a treat of your choice though.
-Check out our blog on delivery services here.
+Check out our blog on Delivery Services.
 Or consider ordering a prepared care package.
 Somehow sending a care package as a gentle reminder of the holiday may push them towards the Hillel or Chabad a bit faster.
-We like Challah Connection.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.